projectatomic/atomic-site/source/docs/gettingstarted.md

 via Docker containers.
 You can also use `/usr/local` or `/opt` (in the OSTree model, these are really `/var/usrlocal` and `/var/opt`, respectively).

+See [geard](/docs/geard) for more information on managing container lifecycle.

 == Use Cases